sergitopereira/zscaler_edm/README.md

 ./zscaler_edm {PATH_TO_CSV_FILE}

 from the index tool:
+cd /sc/data/uploads
-.\/zscaler_edm {PATH_TO_CSV_FILE}
+sudo .\/zscaler_edm {PATH_TO_CSV_FILE}

 ```

-The script will generate  the following two files:
+The script will replace  the existing file and will create logs.txt:

- - updated_file.csv: Updated cvs to be imported to index tool
  - logs.txt: Contains all the changes made

+IMPORTANT: If script ezecuted in the index tool, it must be run from /sc/data/uploads

 # Logs